 Please rest assured that I am monitoring the situation very closely and listening to the views of all those here in our constituency.
 I will convey the concerns fed back to me to my Ministerial colleagues.

-Many colleagues have received new information on this matter and the points below have been made by the Chair of the Transport Committee, Huw Merriman MP, on British Airways.
+Many colleagues have received new information on this matter and the points below have been made by the Chair of the Transport Committee, Huw Merriman MP, on developments with Willie Walsh and British Airways.

 Firstly, I would like to thank those who contributed in the Urgent Question on Wednesday.
 Following on from this I believe that Mr Willie Walsh, Chief Executive of BA parent-group, IAG, has written to all MPs.
 In this letter Mr Walsh addresses some of the comments made during the Urgent Question.
 I hope the following observations to his comments will help you with any constituency casework.

 You should note in particular the development over the weekend to add all 4,300 BA pilots to the ‘fire and rehire’ terms which apply to crew and other staff.